Palaeologus-Montferrat: Foundation

 Theodore did not arrive in Italy until the late summer of 1306, aged 15.
 Theodore himself ascribed the delay to Andronikos not finding enough ships nor enough time to make the necessary preparations for the journey.
 Another likely reason was that the Marquis of Saluzzo, Manfred IV, had attacked Monferrat, claiming that John I's widow, Margarita, was pregnant and that since an heir would thus be produced, a Byzantine prince was unnecessary.
 Theodore was not sent to Monferrat until Manfred's claim was uncovered to be a lie.
 Before leaving Byzantium, Theodore also married Argentina Spinola, the daughter of Opicino Spinola, a merchant and one of the "Captains of the People" of Genoa.
 Theodore's fate was a shock to some of the more conservative members of the Byzantine aristocracy; not only had a young Byzantine prince, born in the purple, been sent to live among, and rule over, Latin barbarians, but he had also chosen to marry not only a commoner, but a Latin commoner.
 Theodore's marriage to Argentina might have been payment to Genoa for Genoese assistance against the Catalans in Andronikos II's wars.

 Byzantine fears that Theodore would become "Latinized" were quickly realized.
-Theodore converted to Roman Catholicism and on his occasional journeys to Constantinople startled the Byzantines with his Western customs and his shaven face.
+Theodore converted to Catholicism and on his occasional journeys to Constantinople startled the Byzantines with his Western customs and his shaven face.
 In the 1320s, Theodore was one of the most directly involved and influential figures in Andronikos II's negotiations and hopes for a union between the Orthodox and Catholic churches.
 One of Theodore's preserved literary works, a treatise on war and government, expresses western feudal practices and ideas and is notably missing contemporary Byzantine ideas.
 Throughout his reign, Theodore was mainly preoccupied with maintaining his position within the March of Montferrat.